 DUI in Nevada is normally a misdemeanor with fairly standardized penalties.
 However sentencing and punishment become much harsher which each successive DUI conviction within a seven-year period, or if the DUI caused the death or substantial injury of a third party.
 Continue reading to learn more about Nevada DUI punishments.

 The "standard" penalties for first-time DUI in Nevada are:

-- 2 days to 6 months in jail OR 24 hour to 96 hours of community service (the court usually imposes a suspended jail sentence of 6 months)
+- 2 days to 6 months in jail OR 24 hour to 96 hours of community service (the court usually imposes a suspended jail sentence in Nevada of 6 months)

 - Nevada DUI School (an alcohol awareness program at your own expense)